datacarpentry/cloud-genomics/_episodes/02-logging-onto-cloud.md

 ![terminal icon](../fig/terminal.png)<br>

-1. Open the terminal and type the following command substituting 'ip_address' for the ip address your instructor will provide (or the ip address of an instance you have provisioned yourself). *Be sure to pay attention to capitalization and spaces*<br>
+1. Open the terminal and type the following command substituting 'ip_address' for the IP address your instructor will provide (or the IP address of an instance you have provisioned yourself). *Be sure to pay attention to capitalization and spaces*<br>

 ```
         $ ssh dcuser@ip_address